primiano/perfetto-docs/docs/recording/data-sources.md

 Alternatively [Speedscope](https://speedscope.app) can be used to visualize the gzipped protos, but will only show the space view.

-*Tip: Click Left Heavy on the top left for a good visualisation.*
+TIP: Click Left Heavy on the top left for a good visualisation.

 ### Sampling interval
 heapprofd samples heap allocations.
 Given a sampling interval of n bytes,